marmelab/react-admin/docs/TreeInput.md

 ## Selecting a Foreign Key

 If you use `<TreeInput>` to set a foreign key for a many-to-one or a one-to-one relationship, you’ll have to [fetch choices](#fetching-choices), as explained in the previous section.
-You’ll also have to fetch the record corresponding to the current value of the foreign key, as it may not be in the list of choices.

 As this is a common task, react-admin provides a shortcut to do the same in a declarative way: [`<ReferenceNodeInput>`](./ReferenceNodeInput.md):